St. Kevin's Church, Harrington Street, Dublin

 St. Kevin's Church opened in Harrington St., Dublin, in 1872 to serve the Roman Catholic parish of St. Kevin, which had been split from St. Catherine's in 1865.
-It was named after the nearby St. Kevin's church in Camden Row, which dated back to at least the 12th century, but which had become Protestant after the reformation.
+It was named after the nearby St. Kevin's church in Camden Row, which dated back to at least the 12th century, but which had become Protestant after the Reformation.

-In November 1903 a new organ was acquired and the grissille stained glass, the largest of its kind in Ireland, installed.
+In November 1903 a new organ was acquired and the grissille stained glass, the largest of its kind in Ireland, was installed.
 The work was done by Earley and Company of nearby Camden St. Francis Hubert Earley, a sculptor of note, carved the St. Michael and St. Gabriel statues flanking the high altar at St. Kevin's.
+Francis (1864-1921) was one of five brothers, three of whom were sculptors and two were stained glass artists.[ref: Michael Earley: Phd Thesis Dec 2023 NCAD 'Devotion and Tradition in Twentieth Century Irish Stained Glass 1903-1953 Earley & Co.']